Perilla oil: Production

 Perilla oil is obtained by pressing the seeds of perilla, which contains 38-45% lipids.

 Nutrition

 Perilla oil is considered a rich source of fatty acids, and contains both saturated and unsaturated fatty acids.
-Saturated fatty acids in perilla oil are mainly palmitic (5-7%) and stearic (1-3%).
-Monounsaturated fatty acids in perilla oil are oleic (12-22%), while polyunsaturated fatty acids in perilla oil are linoleic (13-20%), gamma-linolenic (0-1%), alpha-linolenic (54-64%), and arachidic (0-1%).
+Saturated fatty acids in perilla oil are mainly palmitic (4-9%) and stearic (1-4%).
+Monounsaturated fatty acids in perilla oil are oleic (13-18%), while polyunsaturated fatty acids in perilla oil are linoleic (14-20%) and linolenic acids (54-64%).

 In comparison to other plant oils, perilla oil exhibits one of the highest proportion of omega-3 fatty acids, which is between 54 and 64%.
 The omega-6 fatty acid component is usually around 14%.

 Use

 Culinary

 In Korean cuisine, perilla oil and sesame oil are the two chief oils used in flavoring, sauces, and dips.
 Usually made from toasted perilla seeds, the oil is used as a flavor enhancer, condiment, and cooking oil.
 Either sesame or perilla oil can be used for flavoring namul (vegetable side dishes) and other sides, pan-frying jeon (pan-fried dishes), coating gim (laver) before roasting it, and forming the flavor base for dipping sauce.
 Specifically, perilla oil is more common in the southern part of Korea as perilla is cultivated more easily in the warmer areas.
 Nowadays, perilla oil is used in Korean-style western food as well.
 A Michelin-starred restaurant in Seoul serves nutty vanilla ice cream which has perilla oil as its "secret ingredient."